fbpx

 On Site Chair Massage and Coronavirus?

-What we noticed at Body Well was that, not surprisingly, it made sense for all of our corporate clients to postpone their services until things have calmed down and the virus has run its course.
-No one is at their offices to receive massages anyway!
+Our corporate clients at Body Well have wisely chosen to postpone services until the virus subsides.
+No one is at their offices to receive massages’ anyway!

 But what about when things return to something closer to normal?
 Should we permanently implement some different protocols for chair massage services and the prevention of respiratory diseases like COVID-19?